A Deep Dive into AOSP Internals: Android HAL Architecture

 • Modularity: Supports extensibility and ease of hardware upgrades without modifying the Android framework.

-The HAL architecture in AOSP follows a layered approach to ensure modularity and separation of concerns.
+The HAL architecture within AOSP internals follows a layered approach to ensure modularity and separation of concerns.
+Embien's Edge Computing Services leverage this layered AOSP internals architecture for secure, modular hardware integration across distributed edge deployments.

 Android Framework Layer

-• This is the top-level interacting with the application and system services.
+• This is the top-level layer interacting with applications and system services.

 • HAL is accessed via the Hardware Interface Definition Language (HIDL) or AIDL (Android Interface Definition Language) in newer versions.